-These policies provide coverage for the most common risks of fence installation.
+These policies cover the most common risks of fence installation.

-This policy covers third-party injuries and property damage caused by fence installation vehicles, as well as damage to a vehicle by vandalism or weather.
+This policy covers third-party injuries and property damage caused by a fence company's vehicle, as well as damage to a vehicle from vandalism or weather.

 This policy helps pay for repair or replacement of a fence installation contractor’s post hole diggers, drills, and other tools if they are lost, stolen, or damaged.